near/threshold-signatures/README.md

 Building the crate is fairly simple using
 ``cargo build``.

 Run ``cargo test`` to run all the built-in test cases.
-Some the tests might take some time to run as they require running complex protocols with multiple participants at once.
+Some of the tests might take some time to run as they require running complex protocols with multiple participants at once.

 # Benchmarks
 * Benchmarks with 8 nodes -- TODO: https://github.com/near/threshold-signatures/issues/8